frobware/haproxy-hacks/NE-1398/README.md

 `service.beta.kubernetes.io/aws-load-balancer-eip-allocations:
 <COMMA-SEPARATED_EIP-ALLOCATIONS>`.

-My branch/hack, named `ne1398-enable-eip-allocations`, introduces
+My branch/hack, named `ne1398-enable-eip-allocations`, introduces a
-functionality to add the EIP allocation annotation if a corresponding environment variable is set.
+hack to add the EIP allocation annotation if a corresponding environment variable is set.
 For instance, if I create an ingress controller named "ne1398", I would then run a local instance of the ingress-operator like this: